seawee1/Did-Somebody-Say-Corgi/README.md

 ### Dataset Creation

 After I made the decision that it would be a great project to train a StyleGAN2 model on images of corgis (I can't exactly remember why though haha) I first searched the internet for a preexisting high-resolution corgi image dataset.
 Suprisingly (not really) I wasn't able to find any, so I had to create my own dataset.
-After some experiments I decided that I could probably get more then enough corgi images of Instagram.
-I started with scrapping 350000 corgi images from instagram.
+After some experiments I decided that I could probably get more than enough corgi images of Instagram.
+I started with scrapping 350000 corgi images as an initial data base.

 Because StyleGAN2 usually requires uniform and clean data to achieve good results I then performed some heuristic-based preprocessing on the initial dataset.
 My filtering criteria were: